 Because they’re energetic small dogs, they still demand a decent amount of exercise.
 Of course, they wouldn’t mind cozying up with you from time to time, either.

 Who would have thought to cross the gentle Basset Hound with the feisty Scottish Terrier?
 The Bascottie is not an obvious Terrier mix, but one that we’re glad exists.
 They’re unique in both appearance and temperament.

 Both parent breeds have very distinctive looks.
 However, most of the looks come from the Scottish side.
 The only inherited physical characteristic of the Basset side may be the incredibly short, yet cute stubby legs.

 These dogs are very social and outgoing, which is more typical of the Terrier side.
 On the field, they can be surprisingly active and agile despite the short legs and elongated bodies.
 The coat is almost always black with the wiry hair of the Terrier side.

 You already know Terriers provide some of the best and most unique mixes in the dogdom.
 But why get a Terrier mix instead of the thousands of other variations out there?

 Terriers all have a unique attitude to them.
 They’re all confident and energetic to a certain degree, which I think is important for any dog.
 Big personalities make for better, or at least more interesting, pets.

+Plus, mixed dogs are healthier and more intelligent than their purebred counterparts.
 Did I mention you can literally save a dog?
 The vast majority of shelters carry mixed dog breeds.
 And, I’m willing to bet that there will be plenty of Terrier mixes.